 The Population Research Department provides world class, coordinated research operational support for population-level research studies including development and implementation of innovative, efficient and cost-effective field-based and telephonic data collection systems, anchored on robust quality assurance and quality control practices.

-- Ms Phumzile Dlamini leads a Fieldwork team of 70 staff experienced in home-based paper and electronic data collection, anthropometry measurements, collection of dry blood spots (DBS) and capillary blood through finger prick, urine and saliva, and rapid HIV testing.
+- Phumzile Dlamini leads a Fieldwork team of 70 staff experienced in home-based paper and electronic data collection, anthropometry measurements, collection of dry blood spots (DBS) and capillary blood through finger prick, urine and saliva, and rapid HIV testing.

-- Ms Thobeka Mngomezulu leads a Special Task team of 20 staff specialising in tracking hard-to-reach populations such as migrants.
+- Thobeka Mngomezulu leads a Special Task team of 20 staff specialising in tracking hard-to-reach populations such as migrants.

-- Mr Halalisani Madida leads a Data Processing team of 20 staff responsible for quality control, data capture, and telephonic data collection through a Call Centre that is also able to reach study participants through SMS services.
+- Halalisani Madida leads a Data Processing team of 20 staff responsible for quality control, data capture, and telephonic data collection through a Call Centre that is also able to reach study participants through SMS services.

-- Ms Lindiwe Sithole leads a Document Management team of four staff responsible for printing, control and digital archiving of data documents.
+- Lindiwe Sithole leads a Document Management team of four staff responsible for printing, control and digital archiving of data documents.

-- Mr Sabelo Ntuli coordinates provision of GIS services including production of maps and collection of spatial data.
+- Sabelo Ntuli coordinates provision of GIS services including production of maps and collection of spatial data.